Welcome to the Department of Biomedical Engineering at the University of Connecticut!

 The above-noted initiatives and recent faculty recruitment will help to further expand our expertise, build on existing core competencies, and help forge stronger partnerships with the UConn Health Science Center, The Jackson Laboratory for Genomic Medicine, and across departments at Storrs.

-I am excited to be back at UConn as the inaugural Department Chair; I received a BS degree in Electrical Engineering from UConn in the mid ’80s.
+As Chair I am excited to continue the mission of UConn BME and promote excellence in our academics and research.
 I look forward to leading the BME Department during this time of growth driven by the State of Connecticut and UConn’s own initiatives, and hope to significantly enhance educational programs, help forge stronger partnerships between the UConn campuses, and grow the department into a top-ranked program in the country.